GIScience/ors-netascore-workshop-agile-24/tutorial/resources.md

 Throughout this tutorial, we will make use of various datasets.
 You can access these from a [shared web drive](https://heibox.uni-heidelberg.de/d/9f1c43601ad2475f843b/).
 To access this drive, you will need a password which will be provided in the tutorial session.

+The following resources are contained:

 * openrouteservice API key
 * Glasgow OSM data file
-* NetAScore prepared dataset for Glasgow
+* pre-computed NetAScore output for Glasgow
-* csv file containing mapped walk and bikeability index to OSM ways
+* csv file containing walkability and bikeability indices converted for use with openrouteservice

 Software is also available open source from GitHub, which you will need to pull locally if you want to experiment with the services themselves: